tumcms/Open-Infra-Platform/Documentation/markdown/DoxygenHelp.md

 ### Top-level CMakelists.txt

-If `DOXYGEN_GENERATE_DOCUMENTATION` is checked in the CMake GUI (default = ON), CMake will try to find the doxygen and dot executables in `C/thirdparty`.
+If `DOXYGEN_GENERATE_DOCUMENTATION` is checked in the CMake GUI (default = OFF), CMake will try to find the doxygen and dot executables in `C/thirdparty`.
 Additionally, a command that builds the documentation will be added to the solution.

 Additionally, the following options can be selected:
 - `DOXYGEN_INCLUDE_COMMENTED_ONLY` (default = ON): If selected, only the documentation for explicitly commented entities will be generated.
 Otherwise, doxygen will assume that all entities are documented, even if there is no documentation available.